ChrisWhealy/detached_arraybuffer/README.md

 ## Summary

 * WebAssembly and its host environment can share a block of linear memory.
-* This linear block of memory can be extended by calling the WebAssembly instruction [`memory.grow`](https://webassembly.github.io/spec/core/syntax/instructions.html#syntax-instr-memory).
+* This block of linear memory can be extended by calling the WebAssembly instruction [`memory.grow`](https://webassembly.github.io/spec/core/syntax/instructions.html#syntax-instr-memory).
 * If JavaScript is the host environment, then shared memory is available as an `ArrayBuffer`.
 * JavaScript cannot directly access the contents of an `ArrayBuffer`.
-   Instead, it must use a structure such as a `Uint8Array` or a `Uint32Array` as an overlay or mask, then access the `ArrayBuffer` via that structure's semantics.
+   Instead, it must use a structure such as a `Uint8Array` or a `Uint32Array` as an overlay or mask, then access the `ArrayBuffer` via the overlaid structure's semantics.
+* JavaScript `ArrayBuffer`s are of fixed-length and cannot be extended.
-* If WebAssembly memory grows, then the `ArrayBuffer` seen by JavaScript is replaced and this immediately invalidates any JavaScript objects previously laid over top of the old `ArrayBuffer`
+* If WebAssembly memory grows, then the `ArrayBuffer` seen by JavaScript must be replaced with a larger one.
+  This action immediately invalidates any JavaScript objects previously laid over top of the old `ArrayBuffer`

-## What Consequences Does This Have When Writing In Rust?
+## What Consequences Do These Facts Create When Writing In Rust?

-When writing Rust code that will be compiled to WebAssembly, certain actions in Rust ***might*** require more memory than is currently being shared between the two environments; in which case, memory growth will be performed automatically (and silently!)
+When writing a Rust program that you distribute as a WebAssembly module, certain actions in Rust ***might*** require more memory than is currently being shared between the two environments; in which case, memory growth will be performed automatically (and silently!)

 When creating a WebAssembly module, `cargo` knows that memory growth might be required, so it builds the necessary coding into the WebAssembly module to call `memory.grow`.

-If any functionality is then invoked[^1] that causes memory growth, the host environment still has access to the shared memory, but it is now completely ***different*** block of memory.
+If any functionality is then invoked[^1] that causes memory growth, the host environment still has access to shared memory, but it is a completely ***new*** block of memory.

-Consequently, all overlay objects that were created prior to memory growth have become detached because the floor has literally been pulled out from underneath them...
+After memory growth therefore, the pointers defining the start locations of all overlay objects become invalid (I.E. they are said to have become "detached") &mdash; the floor has literally been pulled out from underneath them...

 If you attempt to access shared memory using a "pre-growth" object, you will see this error: